Marvel Phase 5: new release dates, cast news, and more

 (Image credit: Netflix)

-Daredevil: Born Again release date: March 2025
+Daredevil: Born Again release date: March 4, 2025

 After appearing in Spider-Man: No Way Home, She-Hulk, and Echo, Charlie Cox will finally appear in a solo project as Daredevil.
 Born Again.
 Once consisting of a whopping 18 episodes, the MCU project has reportedly been pared down to nine episodes after a major creative overhaul that saw original head writers and directors let go.
 Moon Knight's Justin Benson and Aaron Moorhead have since joined as directors, with new showrunner Dario Scardapane also joining the project.

 A behind-closed-doors trailer featured Charlie Cox once again donning Daredevil's iconic suit.
+Then we got our first major look at the new show (including Punisher's and Kingpin's returns) in a trailer released in October 2024.

 Thunderbolts*

-Thunderbolts* release date: July 25, 2025
+Thunderbolts* release date: May 2, 2025

-Then, at D23, the full cast was revealed: joining Louis-Dreyfus' Contessa will be Sebastian Stan as Bucky Barnes, Florence Pugh as Yelena Belova, Wyatt Russell as John Walker, David Harbour as Alexei Shostakov/Red Guardian, Olga Kurylenko as Antonia Dreykov/Taskmaster, and Hannah John-Kamen as Ava Starr/Ghost from Ant-Man and the Wasp.
+Then, at that year's D23, the full cast was revealed: joining Louis-Dreyfus' Contessa will be Sebastian Stan as Bucky Barnes, Florence Pugh as Yelena Belova, Wyatt Russell as John Walker, David Harbour as Alexei Shostakov/Red Guardian, Olga Kurylenko as Antonia Dreykov/Taskmaster, and Hannah John-Kamen as Ava Starr/Ghost from Ant-Man and the Wasp.
 Steven Yeun was originally set to play Sentry, but dropped out due to scheduling conflicts and was replaced by Lewis Pullman.
 Paper Towns helmer Jake Schreier is in the director's chair.

 And, yes, the asterisk means something - but Kevin Feige says he's not talking about it until after the movie is released.